Business development teams have become a central part of the sales process.

-A good standard measurement for appointment completion metrics is one appointment scheduled for ever 100 calls made.
+A good standard measurement for appointment completion metrics is one appointment scheduled for every 100 calls made.

-Then, you can decide how many meetings you expect to end up being rescheduled or cancelled.
+Then, you can decide how many meetings you expect to end up being rescheduled or canceled.
 Decide what your completion rate should be to give your BDRs a target to hit.

 For instance, you may decide that out of every 10 appointments made, nine of them are completed.
 This is a 90 percent completion rate.

 Keep in mind that marketing-qualified inbound leads tend to have a higher meeting completion rate compared to cold leads.

 4. Number of Records Added to the CRM Database